-From July 2021 to June 2022, BJS analyzed data from the SSV substantiated incident forms.
-This included data related to characteristics of the victims, perpetrators, and incidents as reported by adult correctional and juvenile justice authorities.
+Data collection for the 2021 reference year began in late summer 2022 and is expected to be completed by summer 2023.
+During 2022, BJS analyzed data from the SSV substantiated incident forms, including data related to characteristics of the victims, perpetrators, and incidents as reported by adult correctional and juvenile justice authorities.